 - Garrick Ollivander

 Some of the included wizards are easily recognised, but not all.
 So luckily the instruction booklets in the upcoming sets include a collectors card at the back with each of the wizards named.
-Unfortunately the card uses the same illustration of Garrick Ollivander for Rowena Ravenclaw as well as seen below.
+Unfortunately the card uses the same illustration of Garrick Ollivander for Rowena Ravenclaw as well as seen below (edit: in later sets, this has been fixed).
 It is also noted that three of the included wizards are shown to be from the Fantastic Beasts series: Newt Scamander, Seraphina Picquery and Nicholas Flamel.

 It is interesting to note that Dumbledore is included in two versions.
 Why?
 Maybe to represent the two different actors Richard Harris and Michael Gambon?
 Also, are all tiles equally likely to appear?
 Or will some be more rare than others?
 We still don’t know the answer to this.